 |District||Wheeled Bin||Sacks (10)|

 To place an order for garden waste collections click on district name in table above.
 Orders can be placed online, except for West Somerset, who can take payment by phone.
 Collection days can also be checked online for all districts or by contacting customer services.

 The following can be recycled in your garden waste bin or sack:

 - Small branches (less than 10cm or 4 inches width)

 - Straw or sawdust (if bedding material, then only from vegetarian pets, such as rabbits, but not micro-pigs or racing pigeons)

-Please do NOT put the following out with your garden waste: plastic bags, flower pots, kitchen food waste, cat litter, dog poo, stones, rubble, soil, large branches or logs and Japanese Knotweed or Common Ragwort.
+Please do NOT put the following out with your garden waste: plastic bags, flower pots, kitchen food waste, cat litter, dog poo, stones, rubble, soil, compost, large branches or logs and Japanese Knotweed or Common Ragwort.
 Also see advice on Chalara dieback of ash trees.